-The influential Yale study (Taylor et al., 1958) was the first one to test the performance of the brainstorming technique on idea generation.
+The influential Yale study (Taylor et al., 1958) was the first to test the performance of brainstorming techniques in idea generation.
 Since then, group creativity activities have been extensively studied.
 A group creativity activity can be defined as a group activity designed to develop numerous ideas that are original and useful (Paulus & Nijstad, 2003; Taggar, 2019).
 In most cases, group creativity activities are based on explicit and elaborate instructions.
 For example, the brainstorming activity (Meadow et al., 1959) has four explicit rules (i.e., go for quantity, withhold criticism, welcome wild ideas, combine and improve ideas).
 Brainwriting (VanGundy, 1984) adds a fifth rule, as you must write down your ideas before sharing them with other group members.
 Other variants of brainstorming have also been proposed, for example, based on instructions to incite participants to evoke constraints related to the problem at hand, in addition to ideas (Bonnardel & Didier, 2020).
 Creative Problem Solving (CPS, Osborn, 1963) also has four rules (i.e., clarify, generate ideas, solve, and implement).
 Other names than ‘brainstorming’ can be used for group creativity activities such as collaborative idea generation or idea generation groups (Kenworthy et al., 2020).
-In this case, the instruction is generally brief, sometimes associated with just a demand to “try to be as creative as possible” but they give rise to generally poorer creative performance than more elaborated instructions (Niu & Liu, 2009).
-Generally, a group creative activity involves the generation of original and useful ideas, with a standard instruction to not criticize ideas, to say whatever ideas came to mind, to focus on generating as many ideas as possible, to build on ideas and to stay focus on the task (Coursey et al., 2018; Osborn, 1963; Putman & Paulus, 2009).
+In this case, the instructions are generally brief, sometimes just a demand to “try to be as creative as possible,” but they give rise to generally poorer creative performance than more elaborated instructions (Niu & Liu, 2009).
+Generally, a group creative activity involves the generation of original and useful ideas, with a standard instruction to not criticize ideas, to say whatever ideas came to mind, to focus on generating as many ideas as possible, to build on ideas, and to stay focused on the task (Coursey et al., 2018; Osborn, 1963; Putman & Paulus, 2009).
 The most typical outcomes examined in group creativity research are the number, the originality (sometimes called novelty), and the usefulness (sometimes called relevance) of the ideas generated.
-While the number of ideas corresponds to a direct measure of quantity, the originality and usefulness of the ideas consist in measures of quality, and in most cases, external raters assign numerical values to the ideas.
+While the number of ideas corresponds to a direct measure of quantity, the originality and usefulness consist of measures of quality, and in most cases, external raters assign numerical values to the ideas.
 These idea ratings are then averaged within the groups to produce a group quality score (DeRosa et al., 2007).

 Personal factors of group members are important to our understanding of how and why creative groups succeed in generating novel ideas and favoring innovation.
 At the individual level, several studies and meta-analyses have been conducted to study how personal factors, such as personality, affect creativity (Lebuda et al., 2021; Litchfield et al., 2017).
-At the group level, some studies have indicated that the composition of the group can affect the creative outcomes (e.g., Moreland et al., 1996).
+At the group level, some studies have indicated that the composition of the group can affect creative outcomes (e.g., Moreland et al., 1996).
 Since then, personality traits and cognitive trait differences have been studied in group creativity activities (for a review, see Coursey et al., 2018), but to our knowledge, no meta-analysis has been conducted regarding the link between personal factors and outcomes of group creative activities.

 In this paper, we seek to answer two critical questions: (1) Which creative outcomes in group activities are associated with which personal factors; and (2) What are some potential moderators of the relationship between group creativity outcomes and personal factors?